Aarif5856/automation-platform/DEMO_VIDEO_SCRIPTS.md

 "Our clients typically save 20+ hours per week on manual data collection.
 The ROI is incredible."

 [150-180 seconds] CALL TO ACTION
 "Need data extraction for your business?
-Contact us at info@the-automatepro.info for a free quote."
+Contact us at contact@example.com for a free quote."

 [180-210 seconds] END SCREEN
 "Subscribe for more automation tips! #webscraping #automation #data"